zonemaster/zonemaster/docs/documentation/gui-faq-en.md

 **8. How can DNSCheck judge what is right and wrong?**
 There is no final judgement of the health of a domain that can be bestowed by anyone.
-This is very important. .SE, AFNIC and the people behind ZoneMaster do not claim that ZoneMaster is correct in every aspect.
+This is very important. .SE, Afnic and the people behind ZoneMaster do not claim that ZoneMaster is correct in every aspect.
 Sometimes opinions differ, especially between countries, but sometimes also locally.
 We've done our very best to create a default policy for found errors within this project.
 Hopefully